test-alp/nuget-publish-action/INSTALL.md

 # macOS

-You can install by Homebrew (preferred) or by [.net tool](#install-as-net-tool)
+You can install by Homebrew (preferred) or as .NET tool.

-Homebrew tap configuration & package installation
+#### 1. Homebrew tap configuration & package installation
 ```shell
 brew tap photo-cli/homebrew-photo-cli && brew install photo-cli
 ```

 Ref: https://github.com/test-alp/homebrew-nuget-publish-action

-## .NET tool (refer to following section)

 # Windows && Linux

-You can install by [.net tool](#install-as-net-tool) (preferred) or standalone executable that can be found on assets.
+You can install by .NET CLI (preferred) or standalone executable that can be found on assets.

-# Install as .NET tool
+# Install by .NET CLI

 .NET tool can be installed by .net cli (preferred), could be downloaded manually from https://nuget.org/packages/NugetPublishAction/${{env.VERSION}} or directly from assets.

-.NET CLI
+#### .NET CLI
 ```shell
 dotnet tool install photo-cli -g
 ```